 It will offer you independence and improve the quality of your life

 Travelscoot is a lightweight mobility scooter and it has given me freedom and independence.
 I suspect you have no idea what I am talking about.
 It has a range of about 8 miles and a top speed of 4 mph and is an innovative design.
-It weighs 18 Kg, turns on a sixpence, can be easily folded up, it fits into the boot of any car.
+It weighs 18 Kg, turns on a sixpence, easily folded up, it fits into the boot of any car.
 It is fun to ride and does not brand you as being disabled.
 It can easily carry your shopping or a small piece of luggage.

 I’m not allowed to drive, it gives me independence

 Until the summer of 2010 I had never heard of a Travelscoot.
 I happened to see one in Chichester and had a long chat with the gentleman who owned it.
 When I got back home I looked it up on the Internet and wanted to find out more.
 After trying one out and doing some homework I decided to buy one.
 I suffer from multiple sclerosis (thats me in the video) and as a result I cannot walk more than a few hundred metres and that has to be on the flat.
 Also I’m not allowed to drive because of poor peripheral vision.